Adopting Sidecar Containers

 Sidecar containers overview

-Sidecar containers are the secondary containers that run along with the main application container within the same Pod.
-These containers are used to enhance or to extend the functionality of the primary app container by providing additional services, or functionality such as logging, monitoring, security, or data synchronization, without directly altering the primary application code.
+Sidecar containers are secondary containers that run along with the main application container within the same Pod.
+These containers are used to enhance or to extend the functionality of the primary app container by providing additional services, or functionalities such as logging, monitoring, security, or data synchronization, without directly altering the primary application code.
 You can read more in the Sidecar containers concept page.

-The concept of sidecar containers is not new and there are multiple implementation of this concept.
+The concept of sidecar containers is not new and there are multiple implementations of this concept.
 As well as sidecar containers that you, the person defining the Pod, want to run, you can also find that some addons modify Pods - before the Pods start running - so that there are extra sidecar containers.
 The mechanisms to inject those extra sidecars are often mutating webhooks.
 For example, a service mesh addon might inject a sidecar that configures mutual TLS and encryption in transit between different Pods.

 While the concept of sidecar containers is not new, the native implementation of this feature in Kubernetes, however, is new.
 And as with every new feature, adopting this feature may present certain challenges.

-Benefits of a built-in sidecar containers
+Benefits of a built-in sidecar container

 Using Kubernetes' native support for sidecar containers provides several benefits: